About us

 Advisor | Local Culture Preservation & Promotion

-Ngawang Lhundup is an estemeed Advisor for Vision Dolpo.
-Born in 1995 in Dolpo, Tarap, he studied Tibetan language and Buddhist education at a local yogic monastery and completed secondary education in Kathmandu.
-He holds a Bachelor’s degree in Tibetan studies from the prestigious College For Higher Tibetan Studies, Sarah, known for excellence in Tibetan studies.
-Ngawang collaborated on three books during college, including the 22nd issue of the college’s journal and a compilation of top Tibetan linguistic research.
+Lopon Ngawang Lhundup is an esteemed Advisor to Vision Dolpo, born in 1995 in Dho Tarap, Dolpo.
+He studied Tibetan language and Buddhist education at a local monastic institution and later completed his secondary education in Kathmandu.
+He holds a Bachelor’s degree in Tibetan Studies from the College for Higher Tibetan Studies, Sarah, a leading institution for advanced Tibetan scholarship.

 Advisor | Programs and Community Development

 Dr. Phurwa Dhondup is an Assistant Professor of Indigenous Environmental Studies and Sciences in the Department of Geography at the University of British Columbia (UBC), Vancouver.
-Born and raised in Dho Tarap, he is a proud alumnus of Crystal Mountain School (CMS).
-His deep commitment to his home region is central to his career; he served as the founding President of Vision Dolpo and has held key local roles, including Teacher at CMS (2010–2011) and Project Coordinator for Action Dolpo (2012–2013).
+Born and raised in Dho Tarap, he is an alumnus of Crystal Mountain School and a founding President of Vision Dolpo, reflecting his deep and sustained commitment to his home region.

 Bikash Deshar